casper-network/casper-node/cosy-macro/README.md

 # Cosy macros

-The `cosy_macro` crate offers an easy-to-use macro to create reactor implementations for the component system.
+The `cosy-macros` crate offers an easy-to-use macro to create reactor implementations for the component system.
 It enforces a set of convention and allows generating a large amount of otherwise boilerplate heavy setup code comfortably.

-The macro is invoked by calling the `cosy_macro::reactor` macro as follows:
+The macro is invoked by calling the `cosy_macros::reactor` macro as follows:

 ```rust
 reactor!(NameOfReactor {